 Commercial fishing industry

-The Great Barrier Reef Marine Park Authority (GBRMPA) recognises that fishing on the Great Barrier Reef is an important pastime and a source of income for both Queensland coastal communities and the Queensland seafood industry.
-Viable commercial and charter fishing industries depend on a healthy ecosystem just as Queenslanders rely on a healthy reef ecosystem for recreation and as a source of local seafood.
-Traditional Owners too are keen to ensure this culturally important resource remains healthy.
+We recognise that fishing on the Great Barrier Reef is an important pastime and a source of income for Queensland coastal communities and the Queensland seafood industry.
+Viable commercial and charter fishing industries depend on a healthy ecosystem. just as Queenslanders rely on a healthy reef ecosystem for recreation and as a source of local seafood.
+Traditional Owners are also keen to ensure this culturally important resource remains healthy.

-The GBRMPA works collaboratively with others including Fisheries Queensland, the Department of Sustainability, Environment, Water, Population and Communities (DSEWPaC), and commercial and recreational fishers to continuously improve fishing gear and methods.
+We work collaboratively with others including Fisheries Queensland, the Department of the Environment, and commercial and recreational fishers to continuously improve fishing gear and methods.
 While fisheries management continues to improve, a small number of risks remain which are being progressively addressed.

-Recognising the shared goals of marine managers and commercial fishers, the GBRMPA and Queensland Seafood Industry Association (QSIA) formed a partnership to work with fisheries managers to ensure a sustainable future for the Great Barrier Reef.
+Recognising the shared goals of marine managers and commercial fishers, we formed a partnership with the Queensland Seafood Industry Association to work with fisheries managers to ensure a sustainable future for the Great Barrier Reef.

 The activities undertaken as part of this partnership have included:

-- Climate Change Liaison Officer: the QSIA has appointed a liaison officer to drive fisheries and climate change related projects established under the partnership.
-The role provides a point of contact for commercial fishers on all matters relating to climate change
+- Climate Change Liaison Officer: The Queensland Seafood Industry Association appointed a liaison officer to drive fisheries and climate change related projects established under the partnership.
+The role provides a point of contact for commercial fishers on all matters relating to climate change/

 If you're heading out on the water, don't forget your free Zoning Map so you know where you can go and what you can do.